Vevey, Lake Geneva Switzerland

 The drive to Tonto took us through Asti.

 For us, the name brought back memories of enjoying many bottles of their finest Spumante as teenagers.
+Aah, the memories.

-The Shroud of Turin, Italy
+Road Trip to The Shroud of Turin, Italy

 a person praying in front of the Shroud of Turin

-The Shroud of Turn is kept in the Cathedral of Saint John the Baptist, Italy Turin
+The Shroud of Turn is kept in the Cathedral of Saint John the Baptist, Italy Turin.

 Turin City has a great vibrancy thanks to a younger crowd, giving the city an energetic feel.
+We arrived early, found a park in the “blue zone”, and found a small cafe for coffee and a brioche.

-The highlight, of course, is visiting the Cathedral of Saint John the Baptist, where, for four centuries, it has guarded the Shroud of Turin.
-With video screens within the cathedral detailing the story of the shroud, when you walk to the side of the altar of the cathedral, it is here you can view the shroud.
+With video screens within the cathedral detailing the story of the shroud, when you walk to the side of the altar of the cathedral, you can view the shroud.

 Driving through northern Italy’s countryside